The Book Begins with Ted

 Ted and Evelyn's involvement in Ukrainian tradition and culture was an ever growing passion.
 Over the years, their Pysanka collection in particular continued to expand and gain popularity.
 As they continued to travel around the globe, they collected different versions of the Pysanka from different countries.
 Specific to each culture, these Pysanka are regarded as ancient talisman and are said to uphold specific powers to anyone who beholds them.
 Ted and Evelyn's collection grew to the point where they were asked to tour and showcase their Pysanky across the world, including various locations within North America, Europe, and Asia.
 Their collection became so popular that it was even featured in National Geographic.
 As it continued to expand, Ted began to experiment with new ways to showcase his Pysanka.

 In 1992, Ted developed a technique to strategically cut his Pysanka in half, allowing him to showcase the eggs in professionally framed displays.
 He loved the idea that he could now celebrate the Pysanka all year around versus the 1 time of the year when they are showcased in a "giant cognac glass or bowl" for Easter (found in most Ukrainian-Canadian homes).

-In 1993, Ted started cutting up eggs and making collages (primitive mosaics), but his process took hundreds of hours.
-Ted completed only four of the initial art works.
-Each family member was given one ofTed's mosaic with the fourth being purchased and displayed in the Canadian Museum of Civilization in Gatineau, Quebec.
+In 1993, Ted expanded on his idea and began to cut up eggs and make collages (primitive mosaics), but his process took hundreds of hours.
+Ted completed only four of the initial art works which we refer today as the Pysanka mosaic.
+Each family member was given one of Ted's mosaics with the fourth being purchased and displayed in the Canadian Museum of Civilization in Gatineau, Quebec.
 Before Ted died in 1995, he taught his technique and process to Dave.